spress/spress-theme-spresso/src/content/posts/2015-07-26-welcome-to-spress.md

 ---
-layout: post
+layout: "post"
 title: "Welcome to Spress"
 categories: []
-tags: [sample post, posts]
+tags: ["sample post", "posts"]
 ---
 To create a new post, simply run `spress new:post` command or add a file in the `src/content/posts` directory that follows the convention `YYYY-MM-DD-name-of-post.md`.